Section 212(e) of the Immigration and Nationality Act

 You are Subject to the Requirement if:

-- Your current J-1 program is or was funded, in whole or in part, by your home government or by the United States government for the purpose of educational exchange.
+- Your J-1 program is or was funded, in whole or in part, directly or indirectly, by your home government or by the United States government.

-- The education, training or skill you are pursuing appears on the “Exchange Visitor Skills List.”
+- The education, training, work, or skill you are/were engaged in as a J-1 appears on the “Exchange Visitor Skills List.”
 (Note: If you started your J-1 exchange program prior to 2009, please consult with an ISSS advisor).

-- You are here for graduate medical education or training under the auspices of the Educational Commission for Foreign Medical Graduates (ECFMG).
+- You are/were here for graduate medical education or training under the auspices of the Educational Commission for Foreign Medical Graduates (ECFMG).

 - You are the J-2 dependent of an Exchange Visitor who is subject to the requirement.